 Paving of areas will be avoided where possible.
 Paved areas that are not required after the construction of the proposed scheme will be removed and reinstated with landscaping to compliment the surrounding landuse.
-The areas that are to be reinstated are illustrated on the Landscape Insertion Plans in the Landscape and Visual chapter of this EIS (Volume 2, Chapter 13).
+The areas that are to be reinstated are illustrated on maps (Landuse Impact) included in Volume 3, Book 1 of 2.